 Courts and employers are accustomed to reading alcohol, drug and mental health assessments.
-They generally see two types come across their desk.
+They generally see two types of reports come across their desk.

 The second type of assessment report is one that is more detailed and written to demonstrate a personal awareness of your situation.
-The report is clearly written in full sentences by a human being with first-hand knowledge and demonstrates an understanding of the language used in courts.
+The report is clearly written in full sentences (human not software generated) with first-hand knowledge and demonstrates an understanding of the language used in courts.

 When the reader reviews the report and sees a high-quality product, they typically have no concerns about whether the interview was done in person, over the phone, or on a webcam/video conference.